sciZer0/7/v/README.md

 On the Vote Blockchain, there are the maximum number of positions of Contributor.

-At the start, the maximum number is 500 (positions) and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Quadratic Voting).
-In order for a vote on the given proposal to be valid, it must meet the required 50% voter turnout.
+At the start, the maximum number is 500 (positions) and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Quadratic Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*

 Each Contributor is a person (possibly anonymous) with their Public Address.

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).

-Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to become Contributor and can use <b>Hyde Park</b>.
+Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to become Contributor, and he/she can use <b>Hyde Park</b>.

-At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position by Voters through democratic voting (Competitive Quadratic Voting).
+At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Quadratic Voting).

 *The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be a number of Contributors enough to start the blockchain's mainnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 150 Contributors through democratic voting (Competitive Quadratic Voting).*
+And it might be a number of Contributors enough to start the blockchain's mainnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 500 Contributors through democratic voting (Competitive Quadratic Voting).*